01 of 10

 Considered Mexico’s answer to an aged parmesan, Cotija cheese takes its name from the town of Cotija in Michoacán state.
 It is a strong-smelling and –tasting, salty, aged cheese.
 Easily shredded or crumbled, queso Cotija really comes into its own as a flavor-adding topping for salads, beans, pasta, and antojitos.Continue to 9 of 10 below.

 Other Mexican Cheeses

-The 8 or 9 types of cheese pictured in this slideshow just scratch the surface of the vast variety of quesos mexicanos.
+The 8 or 9 types of cheese selected just scratch the surface of the vast variety of quesos Mexicanos.
 Don´t waste the opportunity to try any variety you might come across, including the following:

 Queso asadero or queso quesadilla is a creamy, smooth, semi-soft white cheese that melts beautifully.
 It is often used to make quesadillas, pizzas, queso fundido (melted cheese served as an appetizer or side dish) or for cheese-topped baked dishes.

 Queso de bola (“ball cheese”) is a national version of the Dutch Edam cheese, a semi-firm yellow cheese that is traditionally covered with a layer of bright red wax.
-This Mexican rendition is used in Yucatán State to prepare Queso Relleno, a delicacy created by partially hollowing out a whole queso de bola, filling it with a special picadillo mixture, and then baking it or steaming it until the cheese is soft.
+This Mexican rendition is used in Yucatán State to prepare queso relleno, a delicacy created by partially hollowing out a whole queso de bola, filling it with a special picadillo mixture then baking it or steaming it until the cheese is soft.